adamantas/cardano-stake-pool/README.md

 If you are not familiar with AWS CDK, you are welcome to read [this intro](https://docs.aws.amazon.com/cdk/latest/guide/home.html).

-The rationale behind the Manta Project can be summarized by the following points:
+The rationale behind this project can be summarized by the following points:

 ### Dev Ops Perspective (mainnet)
 * Standard and predictable way of launching Cardano stake pool on AWS